Set up Z-Wave in Home Assistant

 Configure the Z-Wave JS Integration

 Even though you installed and configured the Z-Wave add-on, you will need to configure the Z-Wave integration.
-This step is not immediately intuitive since I assumed installing the add-on would be enough.
-The integration is necessary so that you can add/remove devices from your Z-Wave network.
-Also once the devices are added, they will show up automatically in the default “Overview” dashboard page.
+This step is not immediately intuitive if you are new to Home Assistant.
+I assumed installing the add-on would be enough.
+However, the integration is necessary so that you can add/remove devices from your Z-Wave network, and once the devices are added, they will automatically be included on the default “Overview” dashboard page.

-Go to the “Integrations” tab on the “Configuration > Devices & Services” page to configure the Z-Wave integration.
+Go to the “Integrations” tab on the “Settings > Devices & Services” page to configure the Z-Wave integration.

 The only thing you need to configure is the “Area” where your USB Z-Wave device is located.
-You can create custom locations like I have in the screenshot below.
+You can create custom locations if none of the default locations match the actual location in your home.
 It is useful to create meaningful and descriptive areas because it helps group your devices on the default “Overview” dashboard.
 Click “Finish” to complete the configuration.

-You will see that the integration no longer shows as “Discovered” and is installed along with the “Supervisor” integration (if you are running the supervised version of Home Assistant).
+You will see that the integration no longer shows as “Discovered” and is installed along with any other integrations you may have installed.

 Include a New Z-Wave Device on Your Z-Wave Network

 With the Z-Wave JS add-on and the Z-Wave integration set up, you can now finally add any Z-Wave device of your choice!
-For my example, I am going to include a Zooz ZEN15 power switch.
-Since it is nearing Christmas, I bought the Zooz power switch cord to turn on/off Christmas lights (the power cord will be located under a covered porch) so it provided me the perfect opportunity to demonstrate how to add a device to a Z-Wave network.
+For my example, I am going to include a Zooz ZEN16 multirelay switch.

-On the “Integrations” tab on the “Configuration > Devices & Services” page, click on the “Configure” button for the Z-Wave JS integration.
+On the “Integrations” tab on the “Settings > Devices & Services” page, click on the “Configure” button for the Z-Wave JS integration.

 Next, click “Add Device” to start the process of adding a new Z-Wave device to your network.

-While in “inclusion mode”, you need to push a button or a sequence of pushes/buttons to add the device to your network.
-This can vary between Z-Wave devices so you should definitely consult the manual so you know what to do.
-Some devices have a different method for inclusion for secure and non-secure connections.
-For the Zooz ZEN15, I have to push and hold the button on the power cord for 3 seconds to add it to the network.
+While in “inclusion mode”, you need to push a button (often multiple times) to add the device to your network.
+This can vary between Z-Wave devices so you should consult the manual to know how to include your device.
+For the Zooz ZEN16, I have to push the Z-Wave button on the device 3 times quickly to add it to the network.

 If all goes well, you should see the device successfully added to your network!

-You may now skip the “Add-on #2” section to continue this guide if you chose this option.
+You may now skip the “Add-on #2” section below if you are not wanting to use Z-Wave JS to MQTT.

 Click “Install” to get started.